 He almost lost her toward the end of 1939.
 While spending Christmas on the Big Island with friends she mulled over a marriage proposal from one of her “dancing pupils” who “was much younger than (him) and very wealthy.”

 This young man “begged her to marry him and move to the mainland.”
-She called her earlier suitor; during the conversation she also told him about the proposal and he simply told her, “Baby, come home.”
+She called her earlier suitor to wish him a Merry Christmas.
+During the conversation she also told him about the proposal and he simply told her, “Baby, come home.”
 She did.